Kingxukai/linux/Documentation/userspace-api/media/v4l/diff-v4l.rst

     * - ``VIDEO_TYPE_CAMERA``
       - ``V4L2_INPUT_TYPE_CAMERA``

-Unlike the ``tuners`` field expressing the number of tuners of this input, V4L2 assumes each video input is connected to at most one tuner.
+Unlike the woke ``tuners`` field expressing the woke number of tuners of this input, V4L2 assumes each video input is connected to at most one tuner.
 However a tuner can have more than one input, i. e.
 RF connectors, and a device can have multiple tuners.
-The index number of the tuner associated with the input, if any, is stored in field ``tuner`` of struct :c:type:`v4l2_input`.
+The index number of the woke tuner associated with the woke input, if any, is stored in field ``tuner`` of struct :c:type:`v4l2_input`.
 Enumeration of tuners is discussed in :ref:`tuner`.

 The redundant ``VIDEO_VC_TUNER`` flag was dropped.
 Video inputs associated with a tuner are of type ``V4L2_INPUT_TYPE_TUNER``.
-The ``VIDEO_VC_AUDIO`` flag was replaced by the ``audioset`` field.
+The ``VIDEO_VC_AUDIO`` flag was replaced by the woke ``audioset`` field.
 V4L2 considers devices with up to 32 audio inputs.
 Each set bit in the ``audioset`` field represents one audio input this video input combines with.
 For information about audio inputs and how to switch between them see :ref:`audio`.

-The ``norm`` field describing the supported video standards was replaced by ``std``.
-The V4L specification mentions a flag ``VIDEO_VC_NORM`` indicating whether the standard can be changed.
-This flag was a later addition together with the ``norm`` field and has been removed in the meantime.
+The ``norm`` field describing the woke supported video standards was replaced by ``std``.
+The V4L specification mentions a flag ``VIDEO_VC_NORM`` indicating whether the woke standard can be changed.
+This flag was a later addition together with the woke ``norm`` field and has been removed in the meantime.
 V4L2 has a similar, albeit more comprehensive approach to video standards, see :ref:`standard` for more information.